RobustIntellingence/Robust-Intellingence/README.md

 ## ❗ Problem
 ...

-Modern AI systems face critical vulnerabilities:
+AI systems today are powerful — but fragile.

-- Model manipulation and adversarial attacks
+They can be:
-- Data poisoning during training
+- Manipulated by adversarial inputs
-- Unauthorized access to AI systems
+- Corrupted during training (data poisoning)
-- Lack of real-time monitoring and defense
+- Exploited through vulnerabilities
-- Centralized control with single points of failure
+- Controlled by centralized systems

-As AI becomes more powerful, these risks become more dangerous.
+Without security, AI becomes a risk — not a solution.
 ---

 ## 💡 Solution